ari-dasci/S-ReVel/docs/source/examples.rst

 Examples
 ========

-Here we provide a few examples of how to use the ELBAF library.
+Here we provide a few examples of how to use the ReVel library.

 .. toctree::
    :maxdepth: 1